 |State Bank of India||Punjab National Bank||Bank of Baroda||Bank of India|

 |Bank of Maharashtra||Union Bank of India||Canara Bank||Central Bank of India|

 |Indian Bank||Indian Overseas Bank||Punjab & Sindh Bank||UCO Bank|

-Private sector banks are the ones which work on similar lines as the nationalized banks do, the only difference is that the majority stakes in these banks are privately owned, as in the major stakes in the equity are owned by private stakeholders or business houses.
+Private sector banks are the ones that work on similar lines as the nationalized banks do, the only difference is that the majority stakes in these banks are privately owned, as in the major stakes in the equity are owned by private stakeholders or business houses.
 These banks majorly work on the lines of profit-making by keeping deposits providing loans and other products related to financial activities.

 The major private sector banks in the country are: